macfredough/co-chm-analysis/README.md

 ## 🗓️ Timeline
 See the [project proposal](./project_proposal.md) for a full breakdown.

-## 🧾 License
-MIT License or add your preferred license.

 ## 🤝 Acknowledgments
 NEON data is provided courtesy of Battelle and the National Science Foundation.